greengypsy/my-eight-week-challenge/content/posts/week-3/tuesday.md

 Anyway, you know the drill:

-- Breakfast:
+- Breakfast: Scrambled egg with ricotta.
-- Lunch:
+- Lunch: Mince and quinoa salad.
-- Dinner:
+- Dinner: Cajun spiced chicken, quinoa, cauliflower and cucumber salad.
 - Post-dinner: What was meant to be one sausage ended up being four.
 Oh well...